Sharp relations between volume growth, isoperimetry and escape probability in vertex-transitive graphs: Abstract

 \section{Abstract}

 We prove sharp bounds on the probability that the simple random walk on a vertex-transitive graph escapes the ball of radius $r$ before returning to its starting point.
-In particular, this shows that if the ball of radius $r$ has size slightly greater than $r^2$ then this probability is bounded from below.
-On the other hand, we show that if the ball of radius $r$ has volume slightly less than $r^3$ then this probability decays logarithmically for all larger balls.
+In particular, this shows that if the ball of radius $r$ has size slightly greater than quadratic in $r$ then this probability is bounded from below.
+On the other hand, we show that if the ball of radius $r$ has volume slightly less than cubic in $r$ then this probability decays logarithmically for all larger balls.
 These results represent a finitary refinement of Varopoulos's theorem that a random walk on a vertex-transitive graph is recurrent if and only if the graph has at most quadratic volume growth.
-They also combine to show that there is a gap for escape probabilities: there exists a universal constant $c$ such that the random walk on an arbitrary vertex-transitive graph is either recurrent or has a probability of at least $c$ of escaping to infinity.
+They also imply the existence of a \emph{gap} at $0$ for escape probabilities: there exists a universal constant $c>0$ such that the random walk on an arbitrary vertex-transitive graph is either recurrent or has a probability of at least $c$ of escaping to infinity.
 We also prove versions of these results for finite graphs, in particular confirming and strengthening a conjecture of Benjamini and Kozma from 2002.
-Amongst other things, we also generlise our results to give a sharp finitary version of the characterisation of $p$-parabolic vertex-transitive graphs, and prove a number of sharp isoperimetric inequalities for vertex-transitive graphs.
+Amongst other things, we also generalise our results to give a sharp finitary version of the characterisation of $p$-parabolic vertex-transitive graphs, prove a number of sharp isoperimetric inequalities for vertex-transitive graphs, and prove a locality result for the escape probability of the random walk on a vertex-transitive graph that can be seen as an analogue of Schramm's locality conjecture for the critical percolation probability.